-Program Programme : Diploma in Electrical Engineering Course Code: EE19 309 Course Title: Project & Presentation Compul Compulsory / Optional: Compulsory Teachir Teaching Scheme and Credits Examination Scheme L Р TU Total TH (2 Hr 30 Min) $(2 \text{ Hr } 30 \begin{vmatrix} 181 & 182 \\ (1 \text{ Hr}) \end{vmatrix} PR OR TW$ Total Total - 4 - 4 - - - 50 50 100
+Program Programme: Diploma in Electrical Engineering Course Code: EE19 309 Course Ti tle: Proje ct & Pre sentation Compul Compulsory / Optional: Compulsory Teachir Teaching Scheme and Credits Exan nination S Scheme L P TU Total TH (2 Hr 30 Min) TS1 (1 Hr) TS2 (1Hr) PR OR TW Total - 4 - 4 - - - 50 50 100

-Abbreviations: L- Theory Lecture, P-Practical, TU-Tutorial, TH- Theory Paper TS1 & TS2- Term Tests, PR-Practical, OR-Oral, TW: Term Work (progressive assessment), Indicates assessment by External Examiner else internal practical skill test, # indicates Self, on- line learning Mode, @ indicates on line examination Note: For Minimum passing marks under various heads, refer, examination rule AR 26.
+Abbreviations: L- Theory Lecture, P-Practical, TU-Tutorial, TH- Theory Paper TS1 & TS2- Term Tests, PR-Practical, OR-Oral, TW: Term Work (progressive assessment), \ Indicates assessment by External Examiner else internal practical skill test, # indicates Self, on- line learning Mode, @ indicates on line examination Note: For Minimum passing marks under various heads, refer, examination rule AR 26.
 Two practical skill test are to be conducted.
 First skill test at mid term and second skill test at the end of the term

 The aim of the project is to provide an opportunity to the students to work on an open ended engineering problem.
 The students will be able to apply knowledge from different areas or courses, which they have studied in their curriculum to a real-world scenario.
 The scientific way of solving the problems and ability to apply it to find alternative solutions for the problems will help them in their professional life.
-This course will help to inculcate leadership skills, decision making, participative learning, resource management, cost considerations, documentation and report writing skills with effective communication
+This course will help to inculcate leadership skills, decision making, participative learning, resource management, cost considerations, documentation and report writing skills with effective communication project/product.
+EE19309.6 Communicate effectively in oral/ written format to present the working of their EE19309.5 Test the designed project model and evaluate its performance. problems.
+EE19309.4 Implement the skills acquired in the previous semesters to solve complex engineering EE19309.3 Plan and coordinate work in a group. work done and relate them to current project EE19309.2 Identify and summarize an appropriate list of literature review, analyze previous EE19309.1 Propose projects with innovative ideas in a clear and concise manner